mrunesson/covid-19/README.md

 * number of people in hospital for COVID-19
 * number of people in hospital for COVID-19 needing care at ICU, IVA in Swedish.

+Initial data was on a daily basis.
+But now are numbers too low and the region have stopped reporting daily values.
+Therefore a weekly data set is added.
+It starts from early june.

-Unfortunatly they are not presented in a way suitable for rading by a program used for analysis.
+Unfortunatly they are not presented in a way suitable for reading by a program used for analysis.

 To be able to understand trends etc I need to have time series.
 I have collected the data